data4ryan/cm763-summary/README.md

 # cm763-summary
-Here is the cheat sheet I prepared for my class CM763 at U of Waterloo
+Here is the cheat sheet I prepared for my class CM763 at U of Waterloo in Fall 2019